 - to promote communication among students, faculty, and administration.

-All students of the Graduate College of Social Work shall be members or affiliates of the Student Association.
+All students of the GCSW shall be members of the Student Association.
 In accordance with the National Association of Social Workers’ (NASW) Code of Ethics, this organization does not discriminate against any individual on the basis of gender, gender identity, age, race/ethnicity, sexual/affectional preferences, religious belief, national origin, marital status, political belief, physical handicap, mental handicap, or any other preference or personal characteristic, condition, or status.

 All Student Association members are entitled to voting privilege at meetings, but they must be an official member and be present to have their vote counted.